ThanhNam-Tech/im-learning-fr-/lec-1.1-intro-to-ai.md

 AI has been created and developed for decades
 Since now, machine learning is such a powerful system to train AI → leading to the reason why machine learning is the key foundation of recent AI
 ### 🤔 Questions I Had
-He showed a lot of machine learning methods such as: 90 base conditions, random fields, random forest, support vector machines,...
+He showed a lot of machine learning methods such as: 90 base conditions, random fields, random forest, support vector machines,...  are they still in use now, wheter not -> why ?
 He said that AGI – which can do almost all human tasks – has not been created yet.
 However, we can now autovoice chat with GPT, GEMINI, PI for hours.
 Isn’t that called Artificial General Intelligence?
 (AGI) (Turing test?)

 <br><br>